wesjrock/trainee-codeminer42/README.md

 ## Challenges
 * 1 - Log Parser: https://github.com/wesjrock/log-parser
-.
-The purpose of this challenge was to practice Ruby and JSON by implementing a log parser.
+<br>The purpose of this challenge was to practice Ruby and JSON by implementing a log parser.

 * 2 - Sinatra: https://github.com/wesjrock/sinatra-app
 .
 The purpose of this challenge was to make a web application with 3 routes using Ruby and Sinatra.